Henry Fairfield Osborn: Personal life

 After his father's death in 1894, Osborn inherited his Rhenish style home, Castle Rock, in Garrison, New York in the Hudson Highlands, which his father had purchased in 1859, and where he concentrated on his philanthropy after his 1882 retirement.
 After his mother's death in 1902, the remainder of his parents' estate was equally divided between Henry and his brother William.

 Following an "illness of nearly a year", his wife died at their country home in August 1930.
 Osborn died suddenly on November 6, 1935, in his study at Castle Rock, overlooking the Hudson River.

 Eponyms

 The dinosaur Saurolophus osborni was named after Osborn by Barnum Brown in 1912.

 An African dwarf crocodile, Osteolaemus osborni, was named in his honor by Karl Patterson Schmidt in 1919.

+Also named in his honor is the early canid genus Osbornodon.